I have just come back from a 3-week lecture tour of South-Eastern Australia supporting the cause of the charity Mind Medicine Australia (MMA).

 I learnt from the partner of one man with depression who was denied psychedelic therapy despite having failed to respond to 96 ECTs and 24 TMS treatments and over 40 different medicines who then killed himself in despair.
 One has to ask what purpose was served by denying compassionate access to this man?
 Is there anyone who could reasonably claim that 96 ECTs might be more effective and safer than a single dose of psilocybin?
 My sense is that professionals were preferring to defend decisions made decades ago on the basis of limited and often false evidence rather than accept that there is now sufficient evidence of efficacy and safety in resistant depression for psilocybin and in PTSD (many trials including a phase 3 one).

 To overcome this impasse MMA has made available one million dollars for an open observational study of these treatments given for compassionate access in these treatment-resistant conditions — providing real-world evidence [RWE] data in treatment-resistant patients.
 The terms of trial entry are listed below.
 The outcome data will be curated in an independently managed Register hosted at Monash University.
 This will use the latest adaptive and Bayesian stats methods to provide regular updates on outcomes and adverse effects.
-This will be the first such RWE trial in psychedelic-assisted therapy in the world and will provide vital corollary data to support the ongoing RCTs, so allowing optimal clinical roll-out once they achieve marketing authorisation.
+This will be the first such RWE trial in psychedelic-assisted therapies in the world and will provide vital corollary data to support the ongoing RCTs, so allowing optimal clinical roll-out once they achieve marketing authorisation.
 And till then they will offer hope to hundreds of Australian with mental illnesses not amenable to current treatments.

 The MMA RWE Research Proposal